 Let’s Start Investing

-The aim of debt investing is to provide stability and not growth.
+The aim of debt investing is to provide stability for ongoing cost and not growth.

 Investing in gold (Real asset) – Monika mentions that investing in gold should not be more than 10% of the portfolio value as a gold sovereign bond which is backed by the government and fetches yearly interest of 2.5%.
 The disadvantage of holding physical gold that value depends on the purity and making charges hence drops the value for it around 10-30% at times.

 Real Estate (Real Asset) According to this book, people see real investment as a good option because they see it from point to point investment i.e a house purchased at INR 50 Lakh and the end sell it for INR 1 Cr.
 But people forget about the maintenance charges or the property taxes associated with it.
 This averaged out gives a return of about 12% on real estate.

 Money in equity gives out profit through capital appreciation.
 Investing in equity is not like gambling on the street once you understand the fundamentals of stock markets.

 FDs provide lower returns and destroy the purchasing power due to inflation.
 Gold does badly because it goes through ups and downs and eventually loses the steam when compared to equity on long terms.